Tech-at-DU/d3-tutorial/17-Maps/readme.md

 .rotate([0, 90])
 ```

-This should zoom into the antartic.
+This should zoom into the Antarctic.

 Try this: